 - Autism from Medline Plus – The National Library of Medicine offers general information about autism.

-- CDC estimates 1 in 88 children in United States has been identified as having an autism spectrum disorder
+- CDC estimates 1 in 68 children has been identified with autism spectrum disorder

 Signs & Symptoms